Russia–Thailand relations: Bilateral trade

 As recently as in 2002, Russia had a significant trade deficit and imported significant (up to half a million metric tons p.a.) amounts of Thai rice.
 In 2005 Russia imposed prohibitive protectionist tariffs on rice, then an embargo on Thai rice and a full ban on imports of Thai rice in 2007, citing pest infection.

 In 2004 Thailand approached Russian authorities about the prospects of buying 12 Su-30 jet fighters.
 Thai chicken industry, weakened by avian influenza crisis, enthusiastically backed the deal, betting on reciprocal easing of Russian food import regime, but the deal never materialized.
 In October 2008 Thai Prime Minister Somchai Wongsawat agreed to purchase Russian Mi-17 military helicopters, breaking with dependence on American weapons, however his government was ousted two months later.

-On May 21, 2022, Russian Deputy Prime Minister and Commerce Minister Jurin Laksanawisit announced that Russia has pledged to support the goal of raising annual bilateral trade to US$10 billion from US$2.7 billion in 2021.
+On 21 May 2022, Thai Deputy Prime Minister and Commerce Minister Jurin Laksanawisit announced that Russia has pledged to support the goal of raising annual bilateral trade to US$10 billion from US$2.7 billion in 2021.
 Russia is looking to buy mainly food products, rice, fruits, automobiles and auto parts from Thailand.
 Russia also wants to increase investment of information technology in Thailand, as many Russian investors have set up base in Rayong's Amata industrial estate.